Stress and strain - basic concepts

 We have considered strain resulting from normal stresses σ.
 Strain arising from shear stress τ is defined in the diagram below.

-definition of shear strain
+shear strain

 The biaxial stress condition shows a rectangular block of material deformed under shear stress τ into the form of a parallelogram.
 The angle γ defines the shear strain.
 As with ε, shear strain has no dimensions and is measured in radians.